 We also present “topic modeling”, the use of the computer to define “topics” in texts, i.e. “bags of words” that often appear together in these texts.
 There are many tools for topic modeling.
 A first approach to the general idea is offered by Overview, which clusters texts according to their shared or non-shared vocabularies: Graham, Milligan, and Weingart introduce it here.

 For more refined analysis, we tend to favor IRaMuTeQ*.
 It is free, opensource, and comes with a reasonably user-friendly graphical interface: you don’t have to use a command line.
-However, it is however an R package, so you have to install R, before installing and running IRaMuTeQ.
-The tutorial here leads you from installation to analysis. (if you have trouble during installation, you can also write to the users list, which is quite active and efficient) IRaMuTeQ has dictionaries that enable it to lemmatizes texts in (modern) English, French, Italian, Spanish, Portuguese, Swedish, and Greek (some of the dictionaries are still experimental or minimal); for other languages, you can use it but you won’t get lemmatization.
+However, it is an R package, so you have to install R, before installing and running IRaMuTeQ.
+The tutorial here leads you from installation to analysis.
+If you have trouble during installation, you can also write to the users list, which is quite active and efficient.
+IRaMuTeQ has dictionaries that enable it to lemmatize texts in (modern) English, French, Italian, Spanish, Portuguese, Swedish, and Greek (some of the dictionaries are still experimental or minimal as of this writing, in March 2019); for other languages, you can use it but you won’t get lemmatization.
 The actual use of the software (where to click, etc.) is quite straightforward; it is more difficult to learn how to prepare the texts, and how to interpret the analysis, but it can be rewarding.
 For topic modeling, IRaMuTeQ uses the same logics as Alceste, which has been more often presented in English, esp. by Schonhardt-Bailey.
 If you understand the results of Alceste (for example, thanks to this video), you will understand the results of IRaMuTeQ.

 Graham, Milligan, and Weingart present alternative, often less easy to learn (i.e. involving some coding) techniques of topic modeling here and in the following chapters.
 The classic here is Mallet.
 For many well-organized pointers to further readings and tutorials, you can also read Scott Weingart’s “guided tour for humanists” of topic modeling.